Your browser is out-of-date!

 ×

-UK singer Sinéad Harnett recently recorded in a Renault 5 E-Tech electric vehicle, joining the small, unique group of artists who've tracked in a car.
+UK singer Sinéad Harnett recently recorded in a Renault 5 E-Tech electric vehicle, joining the small, unique group of artists who've tracked in an automobile.

 UK singer Sinéad Harnett recently recorded vocals inside a Renault 5 E-Tech compact electric car.
 Photo: Renault.